SuriyaNitt/SRA_challenge/README.md

 Assumptions:

 1. The person of interest appears upright in the image.
 2. The scene is not too crowded so that there is sufficient gap between two person
 3.

+Limitations:

+1. Does not work with humans looking small ( this can be improved ).
+2. Does not work well with humans in scenes that are not street like.

 References: